BaptisteMartinet/sequelize-graphql/README.md

 See [Peer dependencies breakdown](https://github.com/BaptisteMartinet/sequelize-graphql/wiki/Peer-dependencies-breakdown) for more information.

-Setup the context and you are good to go
+Setup the context and you are good to go:
 ```ts
 import { makeContext } from '@sequelize-graphql/core';